-The world of eco-friendly and socially conscious wedding planning is so much more than you think.
+The world of eco-friendly and socially conscious wedding planning is so much more than you may think.
 There are vendors, products, resources, services and design inspiration at your fingertips that will help you take your WEDDING CHANGE and make WORLD CHANGE!
-And we’d like to share 5 tips to helping your wedding planning process be more impactful to your community, as well as the environment.
+We’d like to share 5 tips to help your wedding planning process be more impactful to your community, as well as the environment.

-1. Seek Vendors that Give Back to the community and the Earth.
+1. Seek vendors that give back to the community and earth.

-In today’s culture of World Changing Millennial’s… It is not hard to find consumer products founded with a mission of sustainability and giving back: TOMS, Sevenly, Feed, Warby Parker, Lush, and the list goes on.
+In today’s culture of World Changing Millennials, it is not hard to find consumer products founded with a mission of sustainability and giving back: TOMS, Sevenly, Feed, Warby Parker, Lush—the list goes on.

 The same socially conscious rules apply for wedding consumerism!
-There is a whole world of earth-friendly, socially conscious, consumer-minded, AND wedding related products out there at your disposal, with a little digging… You can find really amazing/ high-quality wedding day swag, with super big purpose.
-Ex.
-Celia Grace Wedding Gowns, Purpose Jewelry, Purse and Clutch, Bow Taye, Give Cookies, Hotels for Hope.
+There is a whole world of earth-friendly, socially conscious, consumer-minded, AND wedding related products out there at your disposal.
+With a little digging, you can find really amazing/ high-quality wedding day swag, with super big purpose.
+A few examples include: Celia Grace Wedding Gowns, Purpose Jewelry, Purse and Clutch, Bow Taye, Give Cookies, and Hotels for Hope.

 If you aren’t truly passionate about something, then there is no reason to blindly support it.

-Reflect on what you and your significant other are most passionate about and incorporate it into your Big Day.
-Maybe its rescue dogs, disaster recovery, human rights, environmental organizations, veterans, education, human trafficking, homelessness.
-Whatever the passion, share your heart with your guest.
+Reflect on what you and your significant other are most passionate about, and incorporate it into your Big Day.
+Maybe its rescue dogs, disaster recovery, human rights, environmental organizations, veterans, education, human trafficking, or homelessness.
+Whatever the passion, share your heart with your guests.
 Here are few ways:

-- Open a fundraising registry (or crowdfunding page) via: So Kind Registry, Heart.ly, and I Do Foundation, Go Fund Me
+- Open a fundraising registry (or crowdfunding page) via So Kind Registry, Heart.ly, I Do Foundation, or Go Fund Me.

-We often times don’t think about it but there is a lot of waste/excess that goes into a wedding celebration, reduce that waste by donating your leftover, not just food, to help others.
+We often times don’t think about it, but there is a lot of waste/excess that goes into a wedding celebration.
+Reduce that waste by donating your leftovers (not just food) to help others.
 Here are few ways to help:

-- Donate leftover flowers to Random Acts of Flowers, Floranthropy, Repeat Roses, they will pick up your leftovers, deliver to nursing homes, hospitals, etc. or even compost the next day if they aren't salvageable.
+- Donate leftover flowers to Random Acts of Flowers, Floranthropy, or Repeat Roses.
+They will pick up your leftovers and deliver to nursing homes, hospitals, etc. or compost the next day if they aren't salvageable.

-- Find a homeless shelter, Waste Food non-profit, or a food bank willing to take your leftover meals, or at very least, set out compost bins for the remaining eaten leftovers even.
+- Find a homeless shelter, Waste Food non-profit, or a food bank willing to take your leftover meals, or at very least, set out compost bins for the remaining leftovers.

 - If you receive duplicate gifts, half-way houses are always in need of home goods, as well Art Therapy non-profits and similar programs.

-- Recycle what you can- Paper goods, glass, metal, plastic… it can all be put to re-use.
+- Recycle what you can—paper goods, glass, metal, plastic—it can all be put to re-use.
 The Broomsmen is an Oregon-based company that actually takes all the leg work out of it for you, so you can enjoy your event and know your waste is being put to good use.
-And Whatever is remaining that you don't have use for, donate to local thrift stores, or consider selling it over at Wedding-Recycle.com.
+Whatever is remaining that you don't have use for, donate to local thrift stores, or consider selling it at Wedding-Recycle.com.

-- Consider donating your dress to a consignment store, or organization that assists a cause (ex.
-Brides Against Breast Cancer).
+- Consider donating your dress to a consignment store, or organization that assists a cause, like Brides Against Breast Cancer.

-5. Don’t stop giving back and living an eco-friendly lifestyle!
+5. Continue to give back and live an eco-friendly lifestyle!

-So now what… You've been thoroughly educated and empowered to make a big difference in the way you decide to plan out your wedding….
-Baby steps is all that matters at this point… One small decision at a time, makes all the impact in the world to our plant and people in need.
+So, now what…?
+You've been thoroughly educated and empowered to make a big difference in the way you decide to plan out your wedding.
+Baby steps are all that matter at this point.
+One small decision at a time can eventually make all the impact in the world to our planet and people in need.
 What decisions will you be making?